Medical professionals with basic medical training obtained in an EU/EEA member state, who have not completed a period of supervised practice

 All healthcare professionals must have the language skills necessary for their professional role.
 Employers are responsible for ensuring that all healthcare professionals in their employment have the necessary professional language skills.

-A certified true copy of a document confirming your identity and nationality, and
+copy of a document confirming your identity and nationality, and

 During the licensing period, you may undertake professional training in line with the guidance provided by your country of origin.
 This training can take place in Finland in part or in full.
 Prior to submitting an application for a fixed-term right to practice medicine in Finland, please contact the competent authority in your country of origin to confirm that the work carried out during your placement in Finland meets the criteria for professional post-qualification training.
 Having completed your professional training under a fixed-term license in Finland, you will be required to apply to the relevant authority in your country of origin for the period of training to be officially recognised.
 Once you have obtained recognition from your country of origin, you will be able to seek permanent licensing in Finland using the system of automatic recognition under the Professional Qualifications Directive.